What to look for when buying a stunt scooter.

 What size handlebars should I get on a stunt scooter?

-Smaller children will want a handlebar which is narrower.
-Bar width tends to run between 46cm to 56cm (18″ – 22″).
-So younger smaller children will be better with bars on the narrower side of this range.
-As kids/teens get older a good suggestion is to go by the shoulder width.
-So if they have 21″ shoulder width, a bar of about 20″-21″ shoulders will be a good size.
+As kids/teens get older a good suggestion when looking for bar width is to go by their shoulder width.
+So if they have 21" shoulder width, a bar of about 20"-21" shoulders will be an adequate size.

-Wheels will also tend to be on the standard side (around 98-100mm to 110mm).
-On higher end stunt scooters you will often see 120mm wheels.
-The bigger the wheel the smoother the ride as they absorb the impact from uneven bumps better.
+Additionally, the bigger the wheel the smoother the ride as they absorb the impact from uneven bumps better.